 Running this on our 100k+ companies to classify, for which around 8k have missing data, is saving us days of work.
 Clearly, this already justifies making MonkeyLearn part of our workflow.

 It did not initially dawn on us that we could take this a step farther, but when we did, we certainly experienced an ‘aha’ moment.
 After using MonkeyLearn to help automate the analysis of new data, we realized that we could also analyze existing data to improve its quality.
 Thus we could have an impact on the classification accuracy of everything we had analyzed, and it meant no more long nights manually correcting things.
-The existing data might have been “good enough” already; it was often generated by founders or teams themselves, but it didn’t have a consistent quality standard.
-Besides, we knew that slight improvements in accuracy meant large benefits for our users, so this became a game changer.
+The existing data might have been “good enough” already; founders or teams themselves often generated it, but it didn’t have a consistent quality standard.
+Besides, we knew that slight improvements in accuracy meant substantial benefits for our users, so this became a game changer.

 Monkeylearn was able to process the existing descriptions and make suggestions for other industries that a startup might belong to.
 For example, instead of Airbnb being classified solely under a “Travel” tag, it may fall into “Hospitality” as well.
-This essentially supplemented our current data, and while it may still not qualify as a perfect representation of a company’s strategy or a founder’s vision, it definitely increases the accuracy with which we are able to classify portfolio companies of investors.
+This essentially supplemented our current data, and while it may still not qualify as a perfect representation of a company’s strategy or a founder’s vision, it increases the accuracy with which we can classify portfolio companies of investors.